cloudbells/WOTLKCompanion/README.md

-# WOTLK Companion
+# ClassicGuideMaker

-WOTLK Companion.
+ClassicGuideMaker.
 Originally intended to be an in-guild addon exclusively for the WotLK world first race.
 Discontinued after Blizzard announced the race was dead by delaying raid releases.